mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Experimental_Analysis/Speedometer.md

 ### C2.
 C3. and C4.

 The speedometer is placed right where the OEM spedometer use to be.
 The value on the LCD is received from the PC running a Simulink model and is stored on the Arduino.
 The value is sent using serial communication with a USB 2.0.
 The speed data is displayed appropriately due to it being displayed the same way as it was with the old speedometer display.
 The accuracy of the data being sent to the speedometer was checked by using a counter and sending individual numbers.
+This method of testing is sufficient due to the number displayed always being the number sent.

 ![image](https://user-images.githubusercontent.com/117474540/228675279-730bf9e5-0c76-493c-bffe-530309cae70f.png)